Learn the Usage of New-MailboxExportRequest Exchange 2010

 Use following commands to close the request of exporting mailboxes :

-The manual approach involves usage of new-mailboxexportrequest Exchange 2010 command to export Exchange 2010 mailbox to PST.
-It is quite obvious that an expertise will be able to utilize commands for this kind of data transferring.
-But, a normal Exchange user or a person having less knowledge about the server will be unable to attempt manual workaround.
-Therefore, for such users, we are recommending a product named as Exchange Export to export Exchange mailbox to PST.
-The software directly moves Exchange mailboxes from Exchange 2016, 2013, 2010, etc., to PST.
-There is no need of any command execution or permissions to attempt migration with this approach.
-Rest, it is the decision of an individual that with which solution they want to go for.
+The manual approach involves the usage of new-mailboxexportrequest Exchange 2010 command to export Exchange 2010 mailbox to PST.
+It is quite obvious that an expert will be able to utilize commands for this kind of data transferring.
+But, a normal Exchange user or a person having less knowledge about the server will be unable to attempt a manual workaround.